cynegeirus/cache-manager/README.md

 ## Issues, Feature Requests or Support

-Please use the [New Issue](https://github.com/akinbicer/dotnet-cachemanager/issues/new) button to submit issues, feature requests or support issues directly to me.
+Please use the Issue > New Issue button to submit issues, feature requests or support issues directly to me.
 You can also send an e-mail to akin.bicer@outlook.com.tr.